Grudge not one against another, brethren, lest ye be condemned: behold, the judge standeth before the door.

 It’ simple really.
 We are not to murmur, gripe and hold grudges against our brothers and sisters in Christ over our disagreements.
 Is this a serious matter?
 Well, The Holy Spirit inspired James to write clearly about the judgment in this matter.
 The judge is standing at the door, and condemnation for our attitude is looming.

-This seems a good place to insert a comment made on another post by my Brother, ColorStorm
+This seems a good place to insert a comment made once by a friend:

 “Kinda hard to ‘draw nigh’ if I’m carrying a backpack of slander eh?”